mainwp/mainwp/readme.txt

 * Fix to reduce timeouts on sync

 = 1.0.8.7 - 6-17-14 =
-* Tweak for Backup file dates to match set timezone
+* Tweak for Backup file dates to match the set timezone
 * Fix for uploads path outside the conventional path for backups
 * Fix for created category name and slug not handling spacing correctly
 * Fix for declaring wp_mail causing conflict with Mandrill
 * Added new hooks for upcoming extensions

 = 1.0.8.6 - 6-10-14 =
-* Added ping from dashboard during backups, to reduce timeouts and add better error reporting
+* Added ping from Dashboard during backups, to reduce timeouts and add better error reporting
 * Added intelligent checks to increase backup speed
 * Install New Extension button added to the Extensions page
 * Extension names tweaked to link to open the extension page
 * Notes widget added to Site Individual Dashboard
 * .htaccess file tab added to the server information page
 * CSS changes for a cleaner look
-* Hooks added for the upcoming extension
+* Hooks added for the upcoming Extension

 = 1.0.8.5 - 5-29-14 =
 * Fixed warning with open basedir restriction in place